Navalny Update: Russian Doctors Block Family's Attempt To Transfer Him To Berlin

 Alexei Navalny’s exasperated wife Yulia says German doctors have been marched out of hospital: “Situation is outrageous.
 Clear authorities are trying to hide something from us.
 We demand they let us take him to doctors we trust.” https://t.co/1kpoHFxic3— Oliver Carroll (@olliecarroll) August 21, 2020

-German doctors in Omsk were allowed to visit the hospital on Friday — but Yulia Navalny was not permitted to speak to them, and witnesses say the doctors were whisked out of the facility and driven away in a car.
+German doctors in Omsk were allowed to visit the hospital on Friday — but Yulia Navalny was not permitted to speak to them, and witnesses say the doctors were whisked out of the facility and driven away.
 Police and security officials blocked journalists and people from Navalny's camp from approaching the vehicle.

 Yarmysh posted a video from inside the hospital showing what she said were officers turning Yulia Navalny away when she went in search of the doctors.
 Some of those men were in plainclothes; others wore fatigues.